weavolutionmage/drachenwald/offices/archery-thrown-marshal/archery-rounds.md

 ### Winter season

-* Runs from October Crown Tournament to April Crown Tournament.
+* Runs from October Crown Tournament to April Crown Tournament
-* Competition format is a Portsmouth Round.
+* Competition format is a Portsmouth Round
-* Submit all scores to your regional Target Archery Marshal.
+* Submit all scores to your regional Target Archery Marshal
-* All Shoots must take place at events or official practices.
+* All Shoots must take place at events or official practices

 ### Summer season

 * Runs from April Crown Tournament to October Crown Tournament
-* Competition format is a Royal Round.
+* Competition format is a Royal Round
 * Submit all scores to your regional Target Archery Marshal
 * All Shoots must take place at events or official practices.